-No new trees have been cut down to make these artifacts.
+No new trees have been cut down to make these items.

 We use only environmentally safe stains when clients want to clear coat their artifacts to keep the beautiful orange/red tones of the cedar when it is first split.
 These are water based stains which carry the oils deep into the wood, providing UV protection without a surface coating.
 We can recommend a locally made cedar stain, which carries the Canada environmentally safe stamp.